openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 The I2C Slave uses counters that count up to these delay values at every clock cycle before sampling the SCL and SDA lines.
 Only when the counter reaches the specified delay length does it take a new sample of the respective I2C line.
 If the SCL or SDA line remain stable for 3 consecutive samples, the I2C Slave considers the line stable and valid for processing.
 This creates a low-pass filtering effect that removes high-frequency noise while preserving the actual I2C signal transitions.
+The SCL and SDA length can be configured through the I2CS_SCL_DELAY_LENGTH and I2CS_SDA_DELAY_LENGTH CSRs respectively.

 **Configuration:**
   - Shorter delay lengths = faster sampling = less filtering (suitable for clean, high-speed buses)